 The recording quality of the microphone is great.
 Your voice should sound full-bodied as well as being quite clear and understandable.

-The noise handling of the microphone is excellent.
-Even in very noisy environments, it will be easy for your teammates to hear you clearly.
+The noise handling of the microphone is good.
+Even in noisy environments, it's easy for your teammates to hear you clearly.

 The battery performance of these headphones is great.
 Their battery lasts over 33 hours, which is outstanding and is longer than the 30 hours they're advertised to last.
 They also have an auto-off timer that will turn them off automatically when left inactive for a certain amount of time.
 Unfortunately, they take a long time to fully charge, though you shouldn't have to do this too often.
 They use micro-USB for charging, and also support Qi-enabled wireless charging, so you can easily charge them by placing them on a wireless charging pad, which is handy.

 The dedicated companion app for these headphones is decent.
 Unlike before, the app is now only available in the Microsoft Store, and it appears to be a beta version.
 These headphones now feature four programmable buttons that the previous version didn't have, and they can be mapped to a wide variety of uses within the app, from media controls to app launching.
 You can also save various profiles and switch between them easily.
 Unfortunately, unlike the Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset's and the JBL Quantum 800's companion app, there are no EQ options at all, not even presets, which is very disappointing.

 These headphones don't support Bluetooth and can only be used via their proprietary USB receiver.